 Whether arising out of trade secrets, personal data, or other sensitive confidential information, privacy and cybersecurity issues affect every business and require the expertise of seasoned attorneys.
 And with the proliferation of information technologies and the growth of the Internet, they touch every part of an organization, including operations, customer service, finance, marketing/sales, HR and IT.
 To ensure that clients obtain the best practical advice on complex issues such as record retention, breach notification, privacy policies, information safeguarding, e-discovery, regulatory compliance and other privacy and cybersecurity issues, we have assembled a cross-disciplinary team with both legal and industry expertise, combining our knowledge of intellectual property, technology, financial services, healthcare, energy, employment, and litigation with relevant expertise in privacy and data security issues to help clients solve problems and get deals done.

 In today’s world, information is both a valuable asset and a source of risk.
-Now more than ever before, sensitive data can escape from nearly every corner of your organization, and the costs to your business can be high.
+Now more than ever before, sensitive data can escape from nearly every corner of your organization, and the costs to your business can be enormous.
 Pierce Atwood’s privacy and data security team regularly advises companies on how to handle and secure sensitive data.
-Whether you are a technology company with valuable trade secrets, a start-up with an innovative approach to using information, or a heavily regulated company responsible for the protection of large amounts of personal information, Pierce Atwood can both help you develop the right policies and practices to protect your sensitive data and avoid litigation and regulatory action against your company, and guide you through the consequences of a breach.
+Whether you are a technology company with valuable trade secrets, a start-up with an innovative approach to using information, or a heavily regulated company responsible for the protection of large amounts of personal information, Pierce Atwood can help you develop the right policies and practices to protect your sensitive data and avoid litigation and regulatory action against your company, and guide you through the consequences of a breach.

 Incident Response and Breach Notification